SQL Substring Function

 ORDER BY SUBSTR (Store_Name, 2, 4);

-In this example, the ORDER BY criteria is based on the 2nd to 5th characters in the string.
+In Example 3, the ORDER BY criteria is based on the 2nd to 5th characters in the string.
 Below are the 2nd to 5th characters for each Store_Name: